abubakaraziz/Assessing-IAB-CCPA-Framework/README.md

 # Johnny Still Can’t Opt-out: Assessing the IAB CCPA Compliance Framework?

 This repository contains the data and code to produce figures and analysis that appeared in the paper "Johnny Still Can’t Opt-out: Assessing the IAB CCPA Compliance Framework?" by Muhammad Abu Bakar Aziz and Christo Wilson, accepted at the Proceedings of the Privacy Enhancing Technologies Symposium (PoPETS) 2024.
-In this study, we take a deep dive into the IAB CCPA Compliance Framework to measure end-to-end flows of consent information and better understand why opt-out signals are not being honored.
+In this study, we take a deep dive into the IAB CCPA Compliance Framework to measure end-to-end flows of consent information and better understand why opt-out signals are not being honored

+Full research paper is available here:  https://petsymposium.org/popets/2024/popets-2024-0120.pdf

 ## Data
  Download the dataset using this [link](https://personalization.ccs.neu.edu/static/archive/data.zip).
 This will download `data.zip` which is about 2.5 GB.